-The redevelopment plan recommends that the Township Committee amend the zoning ordinance and the zoning map to replace the current R-4 Residential zoning district with the new zoning district EDO-2 Economic Development Opportunity in the redevelopment area.
-The reason for this zoning change is to encourage redevelopment of buildings in the redevelopment area by increasing development options.
+The redevelopment plan recommends that the Township Council amend the zoning ordinance and the zoning map to replace the current R-4 Residential zoning district with the new zoning district EDO-1 Economic Development Opportunity in the redevelopment area.
+The reason for this zoning change is to encourage redevelopment of the buildings in the municipal complex in the redevelopment area by increasing development options.
+The municipal building, building inspector's office and firehouse are vacant; their functions have been relocated to the new municipal complex located north of Columbus Village along southbound Route 206.
+The police station is in the process of being relocated to the new municipal complex.